segmentio/segment-docs/src/connections/destinations/catalog/sailthru/index.md

 In addition to `Order Completed` events, we support the concept of [Sailthru's Abandonded Carts](https://getstarted.sailthru.com/email/transactionals/abandoned-shopping-carts/) via Segment's `Product Added` and `Product Removed` events.
 When these events are triggered, Segment will pass in `incomplete: 1` to signify that the order is incomplete.

 To leverage the functionality of sending transactional emails when a user abandonds his or her cart, you must pass in a `reminder_time` and `reminder_template` on the `Product Added` and `Product Removed` events.
-The template passed through as `reminder_template` must match the **public name** configured in Sailthru’s UI.
+The template passed through as `reminder_template` must match the **public name** configured in Sailthru's UI.

 If you send in a `Product Added` event without a valid template, Sailthru will return an error.
 If you send in a `Product Added` event with the `reminder_template` param, it will successfully send in and appear in the user view within their **incomplete purchase cart**.
 Some example values for `reminder_time` are 60 minutes, 24 hrs, 2 weeks.
 Segment will handle passing in the `+` increment.